vuejs/vuex/docs/en/api.md

   })
   ```

-  To stop subscribing, call the returned handler function.
+  To stop subscribing, call the returned unsubscribe function.

   Most commonly used in plugins.
 [Details](plugins.md)